Newark Spinal Cord Injury Attorney

 If you, your child, or another loved one has been diagnosed with a spinal cord injury as a result of another party’s negligence, reckless choices, or intent to harm you, New Jersey law entitles you to sue for damages in civil court.

-The Newark personal injury lawyers from Jacoby & Meyers, LLP, are here to assist you during this challenging time.
-Contact us today at (973) 643-2707 for a free case evaluation to discuss the event which led to your spinal cord injury and devise the best strategy for moving forward.
+The Newark Spinal Cord Injury lawyers from Jacoby & Meyers, LLP, are here to assist you during this challenging time.
+CONTACT us today at (973) 643-2707 for a free case evaluation to discuss the event which led to your spinal cord injury and devise the best strategy for moving forward.

 Common Causes of Spinal Cord Injuries